 The advantages of using solar thermal energy:

 - Inexhaustible supply of solar energy Solar energy is free

 - Solar energy is free

 - No CO2 emissions

-- You are less affected by price fluctuations in the commodity markets
+- Lower risk from price fluctuations in the energy commodity markets

-With a solar thermal system you can save up to 65 per cent of your energy costs for domestic water heating.
-Combined-cycle plants, which are also used for space heating, also reduce the annual heating energy requirement by about 20 to 30 per cent.
+With a solar thermal system, you can save up to 65 percent of your energy costs for domestic water heating.

 Find out more about flat panel collectors from Vaillant